MateuszKukiela/cars_api/README.md

 GET /popular
 * Will return top 10 cars already present in the database ranking based on number of rates

+DELETE /cars/{id}
+* Will delete a car with the given id

 You are welcome to test this API at: [http://afternoon-beach-36358.herokuapp.com/](http://afternoon-beach-36358.herokuapp.com/)